 In recognition of his work in relation to supporting partnerships and regional tourism initiatives, he was awarded the Doug Wheeler Award, Department of Tourism, Culture, Industry and Innovation, Government of Newfoundland and Labrador in 2010 and the Queen’s Jubilee Medal in 2012 in recognition of his community service.
 Jim holds a Bachelor of Arts from Memorial University of Newfoundland, with a concentration in Newfoundland and Labrador history, and a Certificate in Fund Raising Management from the College of the North Atlantic.

-Philip is a retired educator, retiring in 2008 as Principal of Ascension Collegiate, Bay Roberts.
-Prior to him starting a career of 30 years in education – he enlisted in the Canadian Armed Forces and graduated from Officer Candidate School in Chilliwack, British Columbia as a 2nd Lieutenant – later serving briefly on the HMCS Annapolis out of Halifax, Nova Scotia.
+He is a life member of the Royal Canadian Legion and is a past president of Branch 32 Royal Canadian Legion Bay Roberts.
+Philip also currently serves on the Royal Canadian Legion’s Provincial Executive as its 1st Vice President.
+Philip is a former educator, retiring in 2008 as principal of Ascension Collegiate, Bay Roberts.
+Prior to his 30-year career in education – which began in Rigolet, Labrador – he enlisted in the Canadian Armed Forces and graduated from Officer Candidate School in Chilliwack, British Columbia as a 2nd Lieutenant.
+He later served briefly in the Canadian Navy stationed out of Halifax, Nova Scotia.

 Dave Lough has been involved in various work and volunteer capacities in the community economic development and heritage sector throughout Newfoundland and Labrador since 1972.
 He has had the opportunity to work in adult education and economic development with the Government of Newfoundland and Labrador, the tourism industry with Hospitality Newfoundland and Labrador, business and community development with the Atlantic Canada Opportunities Agency and Parks Canada and in cultural development with the Nunatsiavut Government.